trevorbaca/baca/baca/etc/new-score-setup.md

     (No method exists to check LilyPond stylesheet edits.)

-    (Eventually create much of stylesheet.ily from ScoreTemplate.py.)
+    (Eventually create much of contexts.ily from ScoreTemplate.py.)

-28. If parts will be produced:
+29. Replace IDE-generated stylesheet.ily with stylesheet.ily from existing
+    score package.

+    (yy > get > stylesheet.ily).

+    Edit stylesheet.ily by hand.

+30. Copy parts.ily from existing score packge if score requires parts.

-        Copy existing parts.ily with (yy > cp).
+    (yy > get > parts.ily)

     Edit parts.ily by hand.

-    Probably no editing will be required.
+    (Probably no editing will be required.)

+    (No method exists to check LilyPond stylesheet edits.)

+    (Eventually teach IDE more about part production.)

-29. Test and commit:
+31. Test and commit.

-    Run (dt).

-    Run (pt).

-    Commit changes to score package:
+    (^^)

+    (++)

-    "Defined score template, instruments and stylesheet."
+    (ci > "Defined score template, instruments and stylesheet.")

+32. Edit stages.txt.

-30. Edit stages.txt and define score stages verbally.
+    Detail score stages verbally.

-31. Create all segments with yet-to-be-implemented (gg > setup).
+33. Create all segments with yet-to-be-implemented (gg > setup).

     To define 'name' by hand: